 We need to blow out the old leadership mindset

 Last week I was invited to visit Kate McCallum, a Producer and the Vice President of Creative at Vortex Immersion Media, the home of The Vortex Dome LA.
-This geodesic digital fulldome theater is one of the world’s first dedicated fulldome theaters for the arts and entertainment and the only stand-alone dome theater in LA.
+This geodesic digital fulldome theatre is one of the world’s first dedicated fulldome theatres for the arts and entertainment and the only stand-alone dome theatre in LA.
 It’s located in the heart of downtown at Los Angeles Center Studios.
 To demonstrate the power of the Vortex Dome, Kate put on a demonstration show for me and my visiting–partner.
 And what a show it was!
 When I walked out, I felt altered in some way.
 I had connected to something deep within, something primal, as the magic of technology, science, and art took me on a journey.
 It made me think about the old leadership mindset.

 A great tool

-As I drove home after the Dome experience, I started thinking about the article on Leadership Mindset that I had committed to write for the e.MILE People Development Magazine.
+As I drove home after the Dome experience, I started thinking about the article on Leadership Mindset that I had committed to writing for the e.MILE People Development Magazine.
 I thought to myself “What a great tool the Dome’s immersion experience is to blow out our old and outdated mindset, be it our mindset around our self-leadership, or the leadership of our team(s) or organization!”
 Witnessing the effects of the 360° immersive environment and interactive technologies — as companies such as Nike, Nokia, and Xbox have done to create brand activation — can definitely be a portal for leadership transformation.

 A leadership mindset

 Why is focusing on our leadership mindset so important?
 And what is this currently much-talked-about “mindset” anyway?
 Well, some say that our mindset is the key to success.
-The dictionary states that mindset is a set of beliefs or a way of thinking that determines one’s behavior, outlook, and mental attitude.
+The dictionary states that mindset is a set of beliefs or a way of thinking that determines one’s behaviour, outlook, and mental attitude.
 I want to add that our beliefs and actions come from our imprinting from our families, culture, and society.
 It is the conformity we have taken on to fit into the program.

 As we speed into the 21st century like lightning, it might be worth examining if our leadership mindset is current and answering the needs of the times that call for constant adaptability to change, as well as an ever-increasing need for creativity and innovation to solve the problems we humans have created.
 My earlier article, “The HOW of Guiding Change Successfully”, offers some practical and helpful tips on the subject of change.